-Social media and messaging apps appear to be shutdown in Zambia on election day, Facebook says
+Social media and messaging apps appear to be shutdown in Zambia on election day, Facebook says | CNN

 CNN could not independently verify the social media blackout.
 The Office of the President and the Zambian government didn’t immediately respond to CNN’s request for comment.

+The Electoral Commission of Zambia reported “unprecedented” levels of turnout in Thursday’s presidential and parliamentary elections, with long lines remaining at many polling stations at 6pm local time [12pET] when voting was due to end.
+The commission has said that special “contingency measurs” will allow those still waiting in line to cast their vote.

 Zambian President Edgar Lungu is seeking re-election, with businessman Hakainde Hichilema his main challenger.
-International agencies and diplomatic missions have reported high election turnout, with queues hundreds of meters long forming before dawn.

-In the early afternoon, local time, President Lungu posted on Facebook and later on Twitter: "Today I voted with love for Zambia.
-I voted early together with my wife, Esther, at Crawford School in Chawama.
-The process was smooth and peaceful, and I hope it is the same at all polling stations around our country."

-"Voting is a democratic right and a serious civic duty, so go exercise it and choose the best leaders for your constituency and our country," Lungu added.
-"I also want to appeal to you that we maintain peace and unity.
-We must bury our political differences and put Zambia first," he said.
+Lungu on Thursday complained of “mayhem” in three provinces which, he said, had effectively rendered the elections in those regions neither free nor fair.

+“How can you talk about free and fair elections when our opponents have taken this election as war?”
+Lungu said.
+He accused the opposition of orchestrating “brutal incidents” and wanting to “rule Zambia by force.”

+In a statement issued from the Presidency, Lungu said he had ordered the army to reinforce the troop presence in the Western, North-Western, and Southern provinces.